DSCI-310-2024/DSCI-310_group-10_crime-prediction/README.md

 1. Clone the repository to your local machine using Git:
 `git clone <https://github.com/DSCI-310-2024/DSCI310-group10-project.git>`

-2. Open terminal and navigate to DSCI310-group10-project directory
+2. Open terminal and navigate to DSCI310-group10-project directory.

 Note: Make sure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and running in the background

-4. Run `docker-compose build`, this will create a docker image
+4. Run `docker-compose build`, this will create a docker image.

 5. Run `docker-compose up` and click the last link provided to open Jupyter Lab (or the command used to pull the docker image `docker pull ekenny02/dsci310-group10-project`)

-6. Necessary files found withing the `work` directory
+6. Necessary files found within the `work` directory.

-7. To shut down and exit container use `Crtl + c`
+7. To shut down and exit the container use `Crtl + c`.

-8. Removing volumes, images, containers, open another window in terminal and run `docker-compose down --rmi all --volumes --remove-orphans`
+8. Removing volumes, images, containers, open another window in terminal and run `docker-compose down --rmi all --volumes --remove-orphans`, or run it in the existing terminal after pressing `Ctrl + c`.

-Makefile (for creating HTML and PDF Files)
+### Makefile (for creating HTML and PDF Files)

 To generate the files in HTML and PDF format, follow these steps:

-Once you have started Jupyter Lab using docker-compose up and accessed it through the provided link, open a new terminal window in Jupyter Notebook and run the following command:
+Once you have started Jupyter Lab using `docker-compose up` and accessed it through the provided link, open a new terminal window in Jupyter Notebook, navigate to the root of the project directory `cd work` where makefile is located and run the following command:
 ```
 make all
 ```
 This will create __time_period_crime__ as an HTML and PDF file.
 Additionally, it will generate the necessary plots and graphs.

-Cleaning Up
+### Cleaning Up

-To remove all generated files and clean up the project directory, use the command `make clean`.
+To remove all generated files and clean up the project directory, navigate to the root of the projecr directory where makefile is located and run `make clean`.
 This will target and remove processed data, charts, the final report, and any other generated files.

 ## Running tests for functions in data analysis

 To run tests for functions in data analysis using pytest, follow these steps:

-1. Open terminal.
+1. Open a new terminal in Jupyter Lab after building the Docker container (instructions on "how to run Docker container" include steps to accessing Jupyter Lab).
-2. Navigate to the root directory of your project where the `tests` directory is located.
+2. Navigate to the root directory of the project, `cd work`, where the tests directory is located.

-Note: The functions will be in the `src` directory e.g. __function_time_period.py__, the tests will be in `test` directory e.g. __tests_time_period.py__.
+Note: The functions will be in the `src` directory e.g. __function_time_period.py__, the tests will be in `tests` directory e.g. __test_time_period.py__.

 3. Run the following command:
     ```bash